SamaShurrab/House_App_flutter_ui_task_3/README.md

 - **Center**: To center elements inside their parent container.
 - **RichText, TextSpan**: To display rich text with different formatting.
 - **Snackbar**: For displaying temporary messages.
+- **GridView.builder**: For creating a scrollable, lazy-loaded grid of widgets dynamically.

 ## Key Features of the Project 🛠️

 - **Splash Screen**: Appears when the app is first launched, typically containing a logo or introductory information.
 - **Login & Register Pages**: Pages for user login and registration with input forms.
 - **Home Page**: The main page containing links to services and houses.
-- **Services & Houses Pages**: Pages that display services and house listings with interactive elements.
+- **View All Page**: Pages that display services and house listings with interactive elements.

 ## Project Images 📸